 By creating a department that serves all children — not just the very ill — Dell Medical School is changing the way future generations get and stay healthy.

-Faculty and staff members provide expertise on national nutritional guidelines created by organizations such as the American Academy of Pediatrics.
+Faculty and staff members provide expertise on national nutritional/dietary guidelines created by organizations such as the American Academy of Pediatrics and the U.S. Department of Agriculture.
 They also publish research that sheds light on health challenges for children and adolescents as well as identifying solutions.